Can you use human urine to fertilize plants? Is it safe? How do you use it? Find the answers you’re looking for in this article!

-- We want you to know that nature recycles everything and no matter what you eat, it was likely grown from the waste of some other critter;
+- We want you to know that nature recycles everything and no matter what you eat, it was likely grown from the poop and/or pee of some other critter.

 - If you find out that you’ve already been eating food grown from the waste of other critters (including your own waste), you’re less likely to be grossed out by what we’re going to tell you next…

 Introducing “liquid gold” the homemade fertilizer you make daily

 If you’re a human being, you make between 400 – 2,000 mL of pee every day.
 Human pee has a nitrogen-phosphorous-potassium (N-P-K) ratio of about 11-1-2.5, plus it contains lots of other trace nutrients.